 - Hebrews 7:25, “Consequently, he is able to save to the uttermost those who draw near to God through him, since he always lives to make intercession for them.”
 (ESV)

 Methodists honor saints, including Mary.
 They are encouraged by their stories, impacted by their testimonies, and mimic them in their obedient devotion to God.

-What did John Wesley believe about Mary?
+What Did John Wesley Believe About Mary?

 Yes.
-Unlike some Methodists today, Wesley believed that Mary remained a virgin throughout her life.
-Those who believe this doctrine argue that Jesus was Mary’s only biological child and his siblings, mentioned in the Gospels are his half-brothers and sisters.
+Unlike some Methodists today, Wesley believed that Mary remained a virgin.
+Those who believe this doctrine argue that Jesus was Mary’s only biological child and his siblings, mentioned in the Gospels, are his half-brothers and sisters.

-Most Methodists don’t believe the doctrine is biblical, yet some argue that since it doesn’t contradict the direct teaching of Scripture is a permissible belief and within the boundaries of Methodist thought.
+Most Methodists don’t believe the doctrine is biblical.
+Yet, some argue that since it doesn’t contradict the direct teaching of Scripture is a permissible belief and within the boundaries of Methodist thought.

-“We Protestants (for the most part) tend to say something to the effect that, if it is not found in Scripture it is not held to be required as an article of faith.
+“We Protestants (for the most part) tend to say something to the effect that, if it is not found in Scripture, it is not held to be required as an article of faith.
 Thus, the assumption of Mary would not be held as an article of faith (i.e., as a required doctrine).

-However, in as much as the Scripture does not say that Mary was not assumed into heaven, and, in as much as we do have other instances of some sort of “assumption” in Scripture (e.g., Elijah, as mentioned, before), there seems to be nothing that would require that a Protestant Christian could not have a private “opinion” (in the Wesleyan sense of the term) that agrees with Rome or Constantinople (at least regarding Mary’s assumption).”
+However, in as much as the Scripture does not say that Mary was not assumed into heaven, and in as much as we do have other instances of some sort of “assumption” in Scripture (e.g., Elijah, as mentioned, before), there seems to be nothing that would require that a Protestant Christian could not have a private “opinion” (in the Wesleyan sense of the term) that agrees with Rome or Constantinople (at least regarding Mary’s assumption).”